ceph/ceph/doc/rados/configuration/filestore-config-ref.rst

 ``filestore merge threshold``

 :Description: Min number of files in a subdir before merging into parent
+              NOTE: A negative value means to disable subdir merging
 :Type: Integer
 :Required: No
 :Default: ``10``